Mongol invasions of Japan: Invasion of Tsushima

 The Yuan invasion forces set off from Hoppo (合浦, now Masan, South Gyeongsang Province, Korea) on 2 November 1274 (Dōngyuè 5 in the Chinese calendar).
 Two days later they began landing on Tsushima Island.
-The principal landing was made at Komoda beach near Sasuura, on the northwestern tip of the southern island of Shimono.
-Additional landings occurred in the strait between the two islands of Tsushima, as well as at two points on the northern island of Kamino.
+The principal landing was made at Komoda beach near Sasuura, on the northwestern tip of what is now the southern island of Shimojima.
+Additional landings occurred in the bay of Asō, as well as at two points on what is now the northern island of Kamijima.

-The following description of events is based on contemporary Japanese sources, notably the Sō Shi Kafu, a history of the Sō clan of Tsushima.
+The main source of the events is based on contemporary Japanese sources, notably the Sō Shi Kafu, a history of the Sō clan of Tsushima.

 At Sasuura, the invasion fleet was spotted offshore, allowing the deputy governor (jitodai) Sō Sukekuni time to organize a hasty defense.
 On that day, the shrine to Hachiman caught fire, which would have been an omen of bad luck, but Sukekuni interpreted it as an omen of warning.

-With just 80 mounted samurai and their retinue, Sukekuni confronted an invasion force of what the Sō Shi Kafu describes as 8,000 warriors embarked on 900 ships.
-The Mongols landed at 02:00 in the morning on 4 November and when Sukekuni sent representatives to negotiate with them, they were driven off by archers.
-The fight was engaged by 04:00.
+With just 80 mounted samurai and their retinue, Sukekuni confronted an invasion force that the Sō Shi Kafu describes as "8,000 warriors embarked on 900 ships".
+The Mongols landed at 02:00 in the morning on 4 November, and when Sukekuni sent representatives to attempt to negotiate with them, they were driven off by archers.
+The fighting began by 04:00.
 The small garrison force was quickly defeated, but according to the Sō Shi Kafu, one samurai, Sukesada, cut down 25 enemy soldiers in individual combat.
 The invaders defeated a final Japanese cavalry charge around nightfall; Sukekuni was among those slain.

-After their victory at Komoda, the Yuan forces burnt down most of the buildings around Sasuura and slaughtered most of the inhabitants.
-They took the next few days to secure control of Tsushima.
+After their victory at Komoda beach, the Yuan forces burnt down a majority of the buildings around Sasuura and slaughtered most of the inhabitants.
+They secured their control of Tsushima over the next few days.